denoland/deno/docs/introduction.md

 - Provide built-in tooling like unit testing, code formatting, and linting to improve developer experience.
 - Does not leak V8 concepts into user land.
-- Be able to serve HTTP efficiently
+- Be able to serve HTTP efficiently.

 ## Comparison to Node.js

-- Deno does not use `npm`
+- Deno does not use `npm`.
-  - It uses modules referenced as URLs or file paths
+  - It uses modules referenced as URLs or file paths.
 - Deno does not use `package.json` in its module resolution algorithm.
 - All async actions in Deno return a promise.
 Thus Deno provides different APIs than Node.